 step 1): get the IDE + teensyduino add-on

 - if you don’t have it already, you need to install the arduino IDE as well as the teensyduino v1.35 add-on.
-In any case, make sure you’ll end up with a known-working version: at the time of writing, that’s arduino 1.8.1 and teensyduino 1.35, respectively; and it looks as if using arduino 1.8.3 + TD 1.37 (resp. gcc 5.4) is fine, too. (we try to keep things in sync with up-to-date releases, but the arduino IDE is a moving target …)
+In any case, make sure you’ll end up with a known-working version: at the time of writing, that’s arduino 1.8.1 and teensyduino 1.35, respectively; at this point, later versions of teensyduino (resp. gcc 5.4) do not work, so please don’t use it (it will cause screen corruptions).